TheHNLP/HNLP/CODE-OF-CONDUCT.md

-# Code of Conduct for the name-lists project
+# Code of Conduct for HNLP
 *Last updated October 2, 2022*

 ## 1. Introduction
-This document is the code of conduct for the name-lists project, that all contributors must follow.
+This document is the code of conduct for the Human Name Listing Project (HNLP), that all contributors must follow.

 ## 2. Permitted contributions
 Contributions we welcome include: